Starting Your Overseas Journey

 - Once you have narrowed down your purpose and passion for studying/interning abroad, review the programs available to you on the OIE Study Abroad Website and the SUNY-wide Study Abroad Website.
 Pay careful attention to the eligibility criteria, cost and details associated with each program.

-- Stop by the Office of International Education for an appointment with a Study Abroad Advisor (Freshmen: consult with an OIE Study Abroad Student Assistant).
+- Make an appointment with a Study Abroad Advisor (Freshmen: consult with an OIE Study Abroad Student Assistant/Peer Advisor).
 Students are strongly encouraged to attend a study abroad info session, held throughout the semester at SUNY Oneonta, or the annual Study Abroad Fair held each September.

 - Complete applications for up to 3 study abroad programs (see the study abroad webpage(s) of the SUNY school(s) that administer(s) the program(s) you are interested in for detailed, program-specific application instructions & cost sheets).